-5 Innovative Ways to Revamp Your Membership Pricing Strategy
+5 Innovative Ways To Improve Your Membership Pricing Strategy

 Designing a thoughtful pricing strategy for membership packages increases your chance for success in a competitive marketplace.
 The more aligned your pricing is with the value members derive from the services you offer, the more content your members will be.
-Member satisfaction drives overall revenue.
+A great membership experience and high member satisfaction will drive overall revenue.
 Developing the strategy can be approached from many different angles.
 You will certainly check competitor prices and want to focus on balancing your costs with your expenses.

 Let’s breakdown five new strategies to improve your pricing strategy:

 - #4: Offer Payment by Installments

 - #5: Get Creative With Discounts